-1.3 Course and exam registration
+1.4 Course and exam registration

-Participation in a course is possible only if you have registered for the course via OASE.
+Participation in a course is possible only if you have registered for the course via OSIRIS.
 In the first quarter, the registration deadline is set at the end of the first lecture week.
 In the remaining quarters, this deadline is in the week before the lectures start.
 Furthermore, the Graduate School would like to encourage you to enroll in time for your courses, this is mainly due to plannings issues in the past.
 This 'preferred' registration deadline is 15 days before the start of classes.

-During the registration period, and in the first two lecture weeks, it is possible to withdraw from the course via OASE yourself.
-Outside this period, you should contact the lecturer and the study advisor if you wish to withdraw.
-(The lecturer has no authorization to register or deregister students in OASE.)
+During the registration period, and in the first two lecture weeks, it is possible to withdraw from the course via OSIRIS yourself.
+Outside this period, you should contact the lecturer and the academic advisor if you wish to withdraw.
+(The lecturer has no authorization to register or deregister students in OSIRIS.)

 Please note that the course you register for, determines the regulations you have to follow.
 If you take a Bachelor College course, Bachelor College regulations apply (even if you are a Graduate School Student).
 This rule is of particular importance for pre-master students as well as students with prescribed/recommended homologation courses.
-You should consult OASE and check whether the course you intend to take is a Bachelor College course or a Graduate School course.
+You should consult OSIRIS and check whether the course you intend to take is a Bachelor College course or a Graduate School course.

 Important note, especially for Bachelor College graduates: Registration for a course does not constitute an automatic registration for the exam.
-You have to register for each exam separately via OASE (http://education.tue.nl/) before the set deadlines.
+You have to register for each exam separately via OSIRIS before the set deadlines.
 Note that if you are not registered for an exam, you cannot take part in it.
 (The lecturer has no authorization to register students for the exam.)
 For courses that are evaluated through assignments you do not need to register for the exam as there is no exam.

-1.4 Examination and titles
+1.5 Examination and titles

 In an examination at the end of the program the examination committee verifies and judges the final course results and the final master project grade.
 Completion of the program will lead to the title: Master of Science (MSc) with addition of the name of the program.
-Streams, such as Logistics in Business Information Systems (BIS) and Cyber-Physical Systems in Embedded Systems (ES), are structures internal to each program and their name is not mentioned in the final degree.
-In contrast, special tracks (Information Security Technology, Data

-Science in Engineering and the EIT Digital tracks) are mentioned on the official diploma.
 Graduates are also entitled to use the Dutch title of ingenieur (ir).

-1.5 Admissions
+1.6 Admissions